kevinstl-org/apiease-docs/docs/docs/overview/how-it-works.md

 ## Configuring Requests

-When you create a request, you choose the type (HTTP Request, Flow Request, or Liquid Request) and define the parameters it needs.
+When you create a request, you choose the type ([HTTP Request](../request-types/http-api-request-configuration.md), [Flow Request](../request-types/flow-request-configuration.md), or [Liquid Request](../request-types/liquid-requests.md)) and define the parameters it needs.
 These parameters can include:
 - values passed in at trigger time
 - values extracted from earlier requests
 - Liquid based transformations
-- confidential parameters stored securely in APIEase
+- confidential parameters stored securely in APIEase (see [Why Secure Parameter Handling Matters](./why-you-need-it.md#why-secure-parameter-handling-matters))

 Each request is saved as a reusable and callable unit of logic.

+For setup steps, see [How to Add Requests](../requests/how-to-add-requests.md).

 ---